 Visual Arts Specialist

-With its Collection Cahiers d’Artistes, the Swiss Arts Council Pro Helvetia enables emerging Swiss artists the publication of an initial monographic publication and provides arts specialists and interested audiences with a window to current trends in the Swiss arts scene.
+With its Cahiers d’Artistes, the Swiss Arts Council Pro Helvetia enables emerging artists from Switzerland the publication of an initial artistic and monographic publication and provides arts specialists and interested audiences with a window to current trends in the Swiss arts scene.

-Every two years and based on the recommendation of a jury, Pro Helvetia selects eight artists who applied in response to a public call for applications.
-The ensuing publication is the result of close collaboration between the artist concerned, the author, the graphic designers, the publishers and Pro Helvetia.
+Every two years and based on the recommendation of a jury, Pro Helvetia selects eight artists from different artistic disciplines, who applied in response to a public call for applications.
+The ensuing publication is the result of close collaboration between the artist concerned, the author, the graphic designers and publishers Jungle Books and Pro Helvetia.

-The Swiss Arts Council launched the Collection Cahiers d’Artistes in 1984.
-Taken as a whole, the series offers an extensive view of Swiss arts production over the past 35 years.
+The Swiss Arts Council launched the Cahiers d’Artistes in 1984.
+Taken as a whole, the Cahiers offer an extensive view of Swiss arts production over the past 35 years.
+To the archive.

-Eight Cahiers d’Artistes of the following artists are due to be published in June 2021:
+Eight Cahiers d’Artistes of the following artists have been published in June 2021:

 Dorota Gawęda *1986 Lublin PL and Eglė Kulbokaitė *1987 Kaunas LT, living and working in Basel